zehragulbuyukarslan/lab-works/README.md

-This repository currently contains laboratories 3 through 11.
+This repository currently contains laboratories 3 through 12.

-lab 12 and 13 will be added later.
+lab 13 will be added later.

-The file names which start with "C" represents that it's a C code.
+The file names which start with "C" represent that they are C codes.

-The file names which start with "F" represents that it's a flow chart.
+The file names which start with "F" represent that they are flow charts.

 WHICH FILE WHICH LAB: